Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by National Institutes of Health (NIH) under grant no. R21 HL131385 and American Heart Association under grant no. 15BGIA25780046.
+{The authors thank the anonymous reviewers for their very helpful review comments.} This work was supported in part by National Institutes of Health (NIH) under grant no. R21 HL131385 and American Heart Association under grant no. 15BGIA25780046.
 The work of J.E.L. is also supported in part by the Harold S. Geneen Charitable Trust Awards Program and the National Center for Advancing Translational Sciences, NIH, grant number UL1 TR001860 and linked award KL2 TR001859.
 The authors thank Denise Caudle, Michael Rusnak, and Ben Spencer for their assistance in the dynamic PET/CT data acquisition, Diana Ramos for her efforts in patient recruitments, and the patients that agreed to participate in these studies.